Overcoming And Accepting The Ability To See Spirits

-He started drinking, a lot.
-And while now I know that alcohol depresses your energy, making it harder for you to connect with Spirit (a tool common of mediums who want to decrease their sensitivity), I didn’t know that back then.
+My father then started drinking a lot.
+And while now I know that alcohol lowers your energy, making it harder for you to connect with Spirit (a tool common of mediums who want to decrease their sensitivity), I didn’t know that back then.

-My father went from drinking a few beers after work, to secretly filling up his iced tea cups with Vodka, to stashing used liquor bottles in the ceiling light fixtures.
+My father went from drinking after work, to secretly filling up his iced tea cups with Vodka, to stashing used liquor bottles in the ceiling light fixtures.

-As for my strategy, it largely worked.
-As a teen and young adult, I was proud to say that my curse had gone away, but not without consequence.
+As for my strategy, it largely worked. teen and young adult, I was proud to say that my curse had gone away, but not without consequence.

-This brought upon feelings of anxiety, loneliness and separateness.
-It also brought about a fair amount of dysfunction in all areas of my life - for I could never fully, truly, wholly be me - or else the curse, which I had tried so hard to squash, would return.
+This brought upon feelings of disconnection, loneliness and separateness.
+It also brought about a fair amount of dysfunction in all areas of my life for I could never fully, truly, wholly be me or else the curse, which I had tried so hard to squash, would return.

 I chose occupations, partners and friendships all based on whether or not I thought they had the curse, too - I wanted to surrounded myself with people who were normal and curse-free, so that hopefully, I, too, could become normal.

 Then, 10 years after he started, my father died from a series of internal injuries as a result of his drinking.